data-driven-research/public-channels-messages/README.rst

 About
 -----
-This repository contains basic script to process messages from telegram's public channels; extracts message's text and metadata [and potentially assigns tags based on its category (whether its original or forwarded message; whether contains photos/videos/polls etc.)].
+This repository contains basic script to process messages from telegram's public channels; extracts message's text and metadata and *potentially* assigns tags based on its category (whether original or forwarded message; whether contains photos/videos/polls etc.).

 Usage
 -----